 - SOCI 375: Independent Study (1-6)

-Examples of other courses for approval on a case-by-case basis
+Examples of other courses approved on a case-by-case basis

-Students can petition to have courses count towards the minor even if they are not on the above list as long as they are focused on children and adolescents.
-Examples of courses that meet this requirement are provided below.
-This list is not exhaustive.
-An Academic Advisement Correction Form MUST be completed in order for these courses to be counted.
+Students can petition to have courses count towards the minor even if they are not on the above list as long as 75% of the content of the course is focused on children and adolescents.
+Examples of courses that meet this requirement are provided below; these have been previously approved but are not offered regularly.
+An Academic Advisement Form MUST be completed for these courses to be counted.

 - FSSY 185R: Oh, The Places You Will Go!
 Representations of Space in Children’s Picture Books (4)

 - USSO 288E: Music in Early Childhood (3)

 - USSY 291H: From Dr. Seuss to Wild Things: Radical Children’s Literature